-For Vancouver this amount was estimated at \$1,071.80,/year, based on the information in Table 3.
-This information was obtained on-line for Douglas College douglas.bc.ca/application-services/registration-guide/tuition-fees.html.
+For Vancouver this amount was estimated at \$1,087.20/year, based on the information in Table 4.
+This information was obtained on-line for Douglas College www.douglascollege.ca/~/media/00C88130BF17452FA82A1D-CCB87BB3A6.ashx.

-Table 3: Estimates for the Elements of the Parent Education Expense
+Table 4: Estimates for the Elements of the Parent Education Expense

-Douglas College
+Expenses Douglas College

-\$103.30 / credit 1
+Course tuition \$105.30 / credit 1

-\$101.00 / term
+Incidental fees \$102.70 / term

-\$125 / course
+Books and other materials \$125 / course

-Note: 1 Average between tuition fees for lower division courses and upper division courses, assumes one of each is taken during the year.
+Note: 1 Average between tuition fees for lower divis during the year. sion courses and upper division courses, assumes one of each is taken